NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/app/CellGeolocation.rst.txt

 nRF Asset Tracker implements the following third-party location APIs:

- - nRF Connect for Cloud Location Services
+ - nRF Cloud Location Services
  - Unwired Labs

 These are commercial third-party solutions that provide an API for resolving cell information to geolocation.